abirsh/abirsh.github.io/index.md

 Hi!
 I'm Abir.
 I am a PhD Candidate in [Technology and Social Behavior (TSB)](http://tsb.northwestern.edu/){:target="_blank"}, a joint Computer Science and Communication program at Northwestern University.
 I work with Prof. Anne Marie Piper.

-My research interest falls in the intersection of Human-Computer Interaction and Accessible Computing.
+My research interest falls in the intersection of Human-Computer Interaction, User-Centered Design, and Accessibility.
 In my research, I study and design tools to support computer-supported creative work for people with disabilities.
 Through interviews, observations, and content analysis, my work contributes new understanding of how accessibility unfolds at different stages of computer-supported content creation – from learning the tools to developing professional expertise – and the central role communities of disabled creators play in sustaining access in their skilled work.
 Drawing on these insights, I design and evaluate tools to scaffold accessible learning opportunities for disabled content creators.

 Previously, I completed my Master of Science in Electrical and Computer Engineering (ECE) at Indiana University-Purdue University Indianapolis (IUPUI) and obtained my Bachelor degree (B.Sc.) in Electrical and Electronic Engineering (EEE) at Bangladesh University of Engineering and Technology (BUET).